 I asked myself what was causing me to be so tense?
 Right then and there I could feel myself began to loosen my grip on the steering wheel and had a conversation with myself.
 The lines of cars drifted away and I mentally responded “I’m going to be late.”
 Next I asked what I expected to happen if I was late.
 I came up with all the reasons I could think of, things like they might start without me, people would notice, I would feel uncomfortable being the last one to arrive and on and on.

 As I ticked off all these things it came to me that the world would not stop because I was late and the rule to be early was a standard that “I” had set for myself and not the other people attending.
-I thought back to previous meetings where thinking_filters 2others arrived late and remembered how that didn’t spoil the fun of hearing everyone’s news.
+I thought back to previous meetings where others arrived late and remembered how that didn’t spoil the fun of hearing everyone’s news.
 I could feel my grip loosen even more on the steering wheel as I gradually allowed myself to think about how excited I was to meet with the group and told myself to let go of expectations and enjoy the new experiences of not knowing what I was going to hear, the food I would eat, or the scenery in this new restaurant.
 My stress level went from 10 to almost zero and I arrived at the restaurant just as the waiter was asking for orders.

 This experience is what I meant that mindfulness does not have to be close yourself off meditation but a simple moment of asking yourself how you are feeling right now, of slowing things down and stepping back to look at how you are experiencing the world one minute at a time.
 And then, adjusting your thinking to be conscious of how you are taking the world in.
 Once I did this I had time to realize it was a beautiful Florida Spring day, an amazingly restored muscle car with South Florida plates was in the lane next to me, and I felt kind of pretty in the outfit I was wearing.